krishnagopika/ai-emp-eng/gen-ai-introduction.md

 ## Multimodal AI (Text, Image, Speech)

-- GPT4o, GPT4, Claude 3.5 and Claude 3.7 Sonnet

 Some newer models can handle more than one type of input or output.
 For example:

+- GPT4o, GPT4, Claude 3.5 and Claude 3.7 Sonnet

+**Other Models**

 - Image generation: DALL·E, Midjourney
 - Text to speech: ElevenLabs, Bark
 - Speech to text: Whisper